deyanuz/JavaScript/Methods/RegEx.md

 # Regular Expressions in JavaScript 🔍

-JavaScript supports **Regular Expressions** (Regex) as a powerful tool for searching, extracting, and manipulating text.
-Regex allows you to describe text patterns, enabling tasks such as validation, replacement, and parsing in a streamlined way.
+Regular expressions (RegEx) are patterns used to match character combinations in strings.
+In JavaScript, regular expressions are also objects.
+Regex enables tasks such as validation, replacement, and parsing in a streamlined way.

 ## Basics of Regex Syntax